box/developer.box.com/guides/box-ai/ask-questions.md

 <Message type="notice">

-Box AI APIは、現在、BoxのMain Beta Agreementに従い提供されるベータ機能のため、利用可能な機能は変更される可能性があります。Box AI APIは、Enterprise Plusをご利用のすべてのお客様が利用できます。
+Box AI API is available to all Enterprise Plus customers.

 </Message>